rkd77/zxvnc/README.md

 The 127.0.0.2 address of Spectrum is hardcoded in zxvnc.
 Unfortunately, performance is poor.

-This program constains code from the srcplus (http://srcplus.sourceforge.net/) and is based on SDLVncviewer from libvncserver.
+This program contains code from the scrplus (http://scrplus.sourceforge.net/) and is based on SDLVncviewer from libvncserver.

 The license is GPL v3.